-After you've had a bounteous Thanksgiving feast of turkey, dressing, potatoes and gravy, corn casserole, dinner rolls, coffee, and pecan or pumpkin pie, you might just want to chill out in the living room.
-But there's more to do in St. Louis on Thanksgiving Day that just eat turkey.
-If you still have some energy after all that cooking and gorging, here's a list of some things to do on Thanksgiving besides eat that are open in 2018.
-In case you don't want to cook the year's biggest feast, it also includes restaurants that are open.
+After you've had a bounteous Thanksgiving feast of turkey, dressing, potatoes and gravy, corn casserole, dinner rolls, coffee, and pecan or pumpkin pie, you might feel too stuffed to do anything.
+However, St. Louis offers so much to do on Thanksgiving Day, it would be a shame to miss out.
+If you still have some energy after all that cooking and gorging, these fun things to do will help you digest and work up on appetite for the next day's leftovers.

 After getting your fill of turkey, dressing, and pumpkin pie, head over to Steinberg Skating Rink in Forest Park to work off some of those calories.
-The ice rink is open for extended hours, which should give you more time to arrange your visit.
+During Thanksgiving, the rink is open for extended hours, which should give you more time to arrange your visit.
 Be aware that the ice rink is cash only, so come prepared and bring enough money if you plan to rent skates.